 - When you start something new, do it a low intensity, gradually building up to moderate then high intensity.

-- Know your limits.
+- However, know your limits.
 Don’t allow an overzealous trainer or competitors push you beyond your limits.

 - If you experience symptoms, go to the emergency room since early detection and treatment can prevent complications.